The Design Process

 5. Receipt of your commission agreement and deposit secures the earliest start date for your project (a first come, first served basis).
 I will contact you to discuss preparing a sample for you to review before work on-site begins.

 Note: The time involved for each project depends upon the complexity of the work.
 For example, murals will take more time than simple one-coat colorwashing.
-Decorative Finishing costs are calculated by the square foot and murals by the amount of time they will take to execute.
+Decorative finishing costs are typically calculated by the square foot and murals by the amount of time they will take to execute.
 Each project includes one sample but additional samples may be requested to make sure the correct outcome is achieved.

-Fine Art & Illustration
+Fine Art & Illustration Commission Process

 1. Once the initial contact is made and a description of the project is discussed, it will be determined whether a meeting is necessary.
-Clients typically review portfolio samples for this work in my home.
+Clients typically review portfolio samples for this work in my studio.

 2. I will send you a commission agreement in the mail for you to review and return within 15 days, along with a deposit (usually 1/2 the total based on estimated time for labor).
 Once a deposit is made, work for a draft, if necessary, will be provided for approval.